 If it is any consolation, we do homework for you too.
 We write case notes in order for us to understand what is happening, and it gives us a chance to reflect on the session and identify any areas that need addressing that may not have been so obvious during the session.
 We also plan for your next session, so we can try and help you as much as we can.

-For those who wish to seek our services but have financial difficulties, we are willing to consider on a case by case basis.
-For more information about fees and alternative payments, we encourage you to contact us at email@example.com.
+For those who wish to seek our services but have financial difficulties, we are willing to consider them on a case by case basis.
+For more information about fees and alternative payments, we encourage you to contact us at firstname.lastname@example.org.